Lincoln Battalion: 1938-1939

 March found the Lincoln-Washington in reserve positions in Aragon.
-Their rest proved short-lived as the XVth Brigade was swept up in the disaster known as The Retreats.
+Their rest proved short-lived as the XVth Brigade was swept up in the disaster known as "The Retreats".
 Nationalist forces punched through the Republican lines and drove to the sea, cutting the Republic in two.
-The Lincoln-Washington Battalion was dispersed, reformed and dispersed again in a confused series of holding actions and retreats in which it lost most of its personnel killed, captured or missing.
-Robert Merriman and Dave Doran, two of the highest ranking American officers in the XVth Brigade, were presumed captured and executed as Nationalist forces normally executed all international prisoners.
+The Lincoln-Washington Battalion was dispersed, reformed, and dispersed again in a confused series of holding actions and retreats in which it lost most of its personnel killed, captured, or missing.
+Robert Merriman and Dave Doran, two of the highest-ranking American officers in the XVth Brigade, were presumed captured and executed as Nationalist forces normally executed all international prisoners.
 The remnants of the Battalion gathered on the far side of the Ebro River, where they were slowly reconstituted with a limited number of international volunteers from the hospitals and rear areas.

 Spanish troops, many young conscripts, were drafted into the XVth Brigade's battalions to bring them fully up to strength.
 Spaniards were integrated into the Lincoln Battalion as early as Jarama.
-As the flow of volunteers decreased from North America, Spanish companies were added to the international battalions.
-After the Retreats, Spanish troops were integrated across all of the battalions and comprised the majority of the XVth Brigade's strength in its last action.
+Spanish companies were added to the international battalions as the flow of volunteers from North America decreased.
+After the Retreats, Spanish troops were integrated across all battalions and comprised most of the XVth Brigade's strength in its last action.

 In July 1938, the rebuilt Lincoln-Washington Battalion participated in the Ebro offensive.
-The XVth Brigade crossed the Ebro and rapidly advanced across territory they had retreated through in March and April.
-However, the Nationalist forces quickly rallied and the offensive stalled.
-The Republicans forces changed back to the defensive, contesting the area that had been captured in the offensive.
+The XVth Brigade crossed the Ebro and rapidly advanced across the territory they had retreated through in March and April.
+However, the Nationalist forces quickly rallied, and the offensive stalled.
+The Republican troops returned to the defensive, contesting the area captured in the offensive.